dfayad/hey_peter/README.md

 (Python Wrapper for Google Voice API) https://github.com/pettazz/pygooglevoice

+To receive texts:
+Install Beautiful Soup
+and depending if you are using python2 (i am), you might need to install the xml parser ony my raspberry pi i used these commands:
+"pip install beautifulsoup4"
+"sudo apt-get install python-lxml"

 So far here is what it can do:
 1) Respond to you when you say "Hey Peter"